chalmers-revere/i420toolbox/README.md

-## Microservice to transform an input image in (A)RGB/(A)BGR format to I420
+## Microservice with tools to transform an input image in I420 format to two images in I420 and ARGB format

-This repository provides source code to transform an input image in (A)RGB/(A)BGR format residing in a shared memory to an image in I420 residing in a new shared memory suitable for subsequent video compression.
+This repository provides source code to transform an input image in I420 format residing in shared memory to two images in I420 and ARGB format residing two new shared memory areas suitable for subsequent video processing like compression.

 [![License: GPLv3](https://img.shields.io/badge/license-GPL--3-blue.svg
 )](https://www.gnu.org/licenses/gpl-3.0.txt)